FREE TESTS

 Accordingly, and so, because, hence, thus They show that an action had a consequence.

-After, during, following, immediately, now when, while They connect the idea to when that thing happened.
+After, during, following, immediately, now when, while They connect the idea to when something happened.

-After all, and yet, but, at the same time, despite, yet They connect two ideas by showing how those ideas are different.
+After all, and yet, but, at the same time, despite, yet They connect two ideas by showing how those ideas differ.

 Above, below, beyond, here, there They connect two or more things by where those things are located in relation to one another.